Texarkana Man Sentenced to 14 Years in Federal Prison for Drug Trafficking

-Texarkana, Arkansas - Duane (DAK) Kees, United States Attorney for the Western District of Arkansas, announced that Randy Caldwell, age 41, of Texarkana, Arkansas, was sentenced last week to 168 months in federal prison followed by five years of supervised release for one count of Distribution of More Than 50 Grams of Methamphetamine.
-The Honorable Chief Susan O. Hickey presided over the sentencing hearing in the United States District Court in Texarkana.
+TEXARKANA – A Texarkana man was sentenced today to 168 months in prison followed by three years of supervised release on one count of Possession with the Intent to Distribute Methamphetamine.
+The Honorable Chief Judge Susan O. Hickey presided over the sentencing hearing in the United States District Court in Texarkana.